ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The behavior of `RateLimit-Reset` is compatible with the `delta-seconds` notation of `Retry-After`.

-The header fields definition allows to describe complex policies, including the ones using multiple and variable time windows and dynamic quotas, or implementing concurrency limits.
+The fields definition allows to describe complex policies, including the ones using multiple and variable time windows and dynamic quotas, or implementing concurrency limits.

 ## Goals